Without A Customs Bond, Your Goods Will Be Denied Into The U.S.

 • Department of Agriculture, Agricultural Marketing Services (AMS)

-• All merchandise subject to Quota and/or Visa requirements
+• All merchandise that is subject to Quota and/or Visa requirements

 Continuous Transaction Bond